PayelGanguly96/E-Challan/README.md

 # E-Challan
-A challan android application for Bengaluru Traffic Police.
+A challan android application for Mangaluru City Police.